netzpirat/haml-coffee/README.md

 <a name="installation" />
 ## Installation

-Haml Coffee is available in NPM and you can be installed with:
+Haml Coffee is available in NPM and can be installed with:

 ```bash
 $ npm install haml-coffee